lobsters/lobsters/docs/setup_with_docker.md

   ![server output](./server_output.jpg)
 * In another terminal, Run `docker compose run app bin/setup`
 * Create the fake data by running `docker compose run app rails fake_data`
-  * Note: this will take a bit of time
+  * Note: this will take 2-5 minutes
 * Confirm the server is running by navigating to `http://0.0.0.0:3000`

 # Common errors